Differentially Private Distributed Nonconvex Stochastic Optimization with Quantized Communication: Preliminaries and problem formulation

 \subsection{Differential privacy}

-As shown in \cite{zhang2021,wang2022differentially1,liu2024distributed,wang2023quantization,wang2023decentralized}, there are two kinds of adversary models widely used in the privacy-preserving issue: \begin{itemize}[leftmargin=*] \item A \emph{semi-honest} adversary.
+As shown in \cite{wang2023quantization,wang2023decentralized}, there are two kinds of adversary models widely used in the privacy-preserving issue for distributed stochastic optimization: \begin{itemize}[leftmargin=*,itemsep=0em] \item A \emph{semi-honest} adversary.
 This kind of adversary is defined as a node within the network which has access to certain internal states (such as $x_{i,k}$ from Node $i$), follows the prescribed protocols and accurately computes iterative state correctly.
 However, it aims to infer the sensitive information of other nodes. \item An \emph{eavesdropper}.
 This kind of adversary refers to an external adversary who has capability to wiretap and monitor all communication channels, allowing them to capture distributed messages from any node.
-This enables the eavesdropper to infer sensitive information of the internal nodes. \end{itemize}
+This enables the eavesdropper to infer the sensitive information of internal nodes. \end{itemize} When solving the empirical risk minimization problem \eqref{question of interest 2}, the stochastic first-order oracle needs data samples to return sampled gradients.
+Meanwhile, the adversaries above infer the sensitive information of data samples from sampled gradients (\!\!~\cite{zhu2019deep}).
+Inspired by \cite{wang2022differentially1,liu2024distributed}, a symmetric binary relation called \emph{adjacency relation} is defined as follows: \begin{def0} (Adjacency relation) Let $\mathcal{D} \{\xi_{i,l}:i\in\mathcal{V},l=1,\dots,D\}$, $\mathcal{D}^\prime = \{\xi_{i,l}^{\prime}:i \in \mathcal{V},l=1,\dots,D\}$ be two sets of data samples.
+If there exists $C>0$ and exactly one pair of data samples $\xi_{i_0,l_0},\xi_{i_0,l_0}^\prime$ in $\mathcal{D},\mathcal{D}^\prime$ such that for any $x\in\mathbb{R}^{r}$, then $\mathcal{D}$ and $\mathcal{D}^\prime$ are said to be adjacent, denoted by $\text{Adj}(\mathcal{D},\mathcal{D}^\prime)$. \end{def0} \begin{rmk} The constant $C$ characterizes the ``closeness'' of a pair of data samples $\xi_{i_0,l_0}$, $\xi_{i_0,l_0}^\prime$.
+By \eqref{eq: in definition 3}, the larger the constant $C$ is, the larger the allowed magnitude of sampled gradients between adjacent datasets is, and thus, the better the privacy protection level is.
+Moreover, for any given constant $C$, as long as there exists a pair of sample sets $\mathcal{D},\mathcal{D}^\prime$ satisfying the adjacency relation defined by this constant $C$, then the privacy analysis in Section \ref{subsection 3.2} holds for $\text{Adj}(\mathcal{D},\mathcal{D}^\prime)$. \end{rmk} \begin{rmk} Definition \ref{def1:adjacency relation} allows us to avoid the assumption of bounded gradients required in \cite{zhang2018improving,li2018differentially,huang2019dp,gratton2021privacy,liu2024distributed,xu2022dp,wang2023decentralized,ding2021differentially,wang2023quantization} to achieve differential privacy.
+Specifically, since $\mathcal{D},\mathcal{D}^\prime$ have finite data samples, it follows that $\max_{\omega\in\mathcal{D}\cup\mathcal{D}^\prime}\|\omega\| \infty$.
+Then, for any $C\geq2 L_2$ $\max_{\omega\in\mathcal{D}\cup\mathcal{D}^\prime}\|\omega\|$ and $x\in\mathbb{R}^r$, by Assumption \ref{assumption 2: cost functions}(i), we have This shows \eqref{eq: in definition 3} holds for any $x\in\mathbb{R}^r$.
+Thus, \eqref{eq: in definition 3} holds no matter whether gradients are bounded or not. \end{rmk}